Memory Support in Your Pocket

 A spaced practice system prompts you to revisit important information over time, so you don’t need to remember to review.
 Your data is stored locally on your device, so personal memories stay private.

-The app was originally designed to support people in neurorehabilitation, but it’s grown to serve students, professionals, and anyone who wants to capture and organise information more reliably.
+The app draws on evidence-based principles from neurorehabilitation research, and serves students, professionals, people in rehabilitation, and anyone who wants to capture and organise information more reliably.
 It now has close to 2,000 users across 30+ countries, and is currently being evaluated in an NIHR funded feasibility study for brain injury self management.

 Memory Apps Compared: Different Tools for Different Goals